Rittenhouse protesters shut down the Brooklyn Bridge. Portland demonstrators force open jail – KION546

 “If one person’s life, or two persons’ lives don’t matter, then none of our lives matter,” Kariann Swart, the fiancee’ of victim Joseph Rosenbaum, told CNN.
 “It feels like the victims’ lives don’t matter.
 And I don’t think that’s acceptable.”

-The great-aunt of Anthony Huber, one of the victims, told CNN’s Chris Cuomo that while “people have a right to self-defense,” her great-nephew “had a right to his life as well.”
+The great-aunt of Anthony Huber told CNN’s Chris Cuomo that while “people have a right to self-defense,” her great-nephew “had a right to his life as well.”

 “Kyle gets into a situation over his head in terms of his emotional maturity to handle it, walks away after killing two people and serious maiming another one.
 That doesn’t seem equitable,” the great-aunt, Susan Hughes, told CNN’s Sara Sidner.